 Abbott Laboratories is a U.S. health care company.
 It specializes in cardiovascular, diagnostics, diabetes and neuromodulation products.
-Abbott is also well-known for its pediatric and adult nutrition brands including Pedialyte, Ensure, Glucerna and Similac.
-In 2018, the company recalled its HeartMate 3 Left Ventricular Assist System and St. Jude defibrillators.
+Abbott also produces nutrition brands including Pedialyte, Ensure, Glucerna and Similac.
+In 2022, Abbott recalled Similac baby formula for potential Cronobacter contamination.

 Abbott got its start in 1888.
 Practicing physician and drug store owner Wallace Abbott founded Abbott Alkaloidal Company.